© Pint of Science, 2018. All rights reserved.

 We are unable to offer refunds to attendees who can no longer attend (or do not attend).
 This is simply because we are a small organisation and it's logistically very difficult.
 In the rare case that an event is cancelled you may receive a refund.

-It’s all about people and making it happen.
-To volunteer to help out and join our community, we will put a call out in September.
-With regards to new cities, the intake is usually September/October each year - please email us if you want to start in a new city.
+To volunteer to help out and join our community, please email us with where you are and what you'd like to do and we will try to place you.
+With regards to new cities the intake is usually September/October each year - please email us if you want to start in a new city.
 In general it can make organisation easier if you are part of a university and can get public engagement involved.
 In any case, if we have enough requests from people in a city we will do our best to make it happen there.

 Thanks for considering us!
 We need venues where there's enough space for a presentation and guests can get a drink.
 Please fill in this form and we will pass it on to the relevant team.
 We are usually looking for venues between October and March.